The Vermont Statutes Online

 (5) Contract in the name of the State for the service of independent contractors under bond, or with an agency or department of the State, or a municipality, to perform services or to provide facilities necessary for the implementation of the State plan, including the transportation and disposition of solid waste.

 (6) Accept, receive, and administer grants or other funds or gifts from public and private agencies, including the federal government, for the purpose of carrying out any of the functions of this chapter.
-This would include the ability to convey such grants or other funds to municipalities, or other instruments of State or local government.
+This would include the ability to convey such grants or other funds to municipalities or other instruments of State or local government.

-(7) Prepare a report which proposes methods and programs for the collection and disposal of household quantities of hazardous waste.
+(7) Prepare a report that proposes methods and programs for the collection and disposal of household quantities of hazardous waste.
 The report shall compare the advantages and disadvantages of alternate programs and their costs.
 The Secretary shall undertake a voluntary pilot project to determine the feasibility and effectiveness of such a program when in the Secretary's opinion such can be undertaken without undue risk to the public health and welfare.
 Such pilot program may address one or more forms of hazardous waste.

 (8) Provide financial assistance to municipalities.